Medicare (Canada): Delivery

 In summary, the system is known as a "public system" due to its public financing, but is not a nationalized system such as the UK's NHS: most health care services are provided privately.

 An additional complexity is that, because health care is under provincial jurisdiction, there is not a "Canadian health care system".
 Most providers are private, and may or may not coordinate their care.
 Publicly funded insurance is organized at the level of the province/territory; each manages its own insurance system, including issuing its own healthcare identification cards (a list of the provincial medical care insurance programs is given at the end of this entry).
 Once care moves beyond the services required by the Canada Health Act—for which universal comprehensive coverage applies—there is inconsistency from province to province in the extent of publicly funded coverage, particularly for such items as outpatient drug coverage and rehabilitation, as well as vision care, mental health, and long-term care, with a substantial portion of such services being paid for privately, either through private insurance, or out-of-pocket.
 Eligibility for these additional programs may be based on various combinations of such factors as age (e.g., children, seniors), income, enrollment in a home care program, or diagnosis (e.g., HIV/AIDS, cancer, cystic fibrosis).

+According to a 1958 study, provincial governments have been responsible for providing necessary medical and hospital care "to indigent residents of municipally unorganized territory".
+By 1980, the individual provinces had (as noted by one study) “various schemes to provide out-of-hospital drug coverage,” although the majority of provinces limited such coverage to those in receipt of welfare and to the elderly.